 - Entirely remove all dead or dying canes.
 These can be identified as canes that are shriveled, dark brown, or black.

-- If cane borers are a problem, it is suggested to seal the ends of the cuts to prevent the entry of cane borers.
+- If cane borers are a problem, it is suggested to seal the ends of the cuts to prevent cane borers' entry.
 White glue works well.

 - Remove all thin, weak canes that are smaller than a pencil in diameter.